-- 3.50 The calculation and the translation of the Monthly Benchmark Conversion Rate is practically feasible if it can be demonstrated that Fonterra, or another processor that is efficiently building and operating an incremental plant, can achieve it.
-Our view is that it is practically feasible for an efficient processor to achieve the Monthly Benchmark Conversion Rate and that the translation process is consistent with the section 150A purpose.
-In reaching this conclusion we consider the following: - 3.50.1 Any differences between the Monthly Benchmark Conversion Rate and the actual effective exchange rate Fonterra achieves are likely to be very small. - 3.50.2 Translating the Notional Producer's USD revenue monthly better incorporates differences in the quantum of sales phasing than if Fonterra's annual average exchange rate was applied to notional revenue.
+- 3.49 The calculation and the translation of the Monthly Benchmark Conversion Rate is practically feasible if it can be demonstrated that Fonterra can achieve it.
+34 Our draft view is that it is practically feasible for an efficient processor to achieve the Monthly Benchmark Conversion Rate and that the translation process is consistent with the s150A purpose.
+In reaching this conclusion we consider the following. - 3.49.1 Any differences between the Monthly Benchmark Conversion Rate and the actual effective exchange rate Fonterra achieves are likely to be very small. - 3.49.2 Translating the Notional Producer's USD revenue monthly better incorporates differences in the quantum of sales phasing than if Fonterra's annual average exchange rate was applied to notional revenue. - 3.49.3 Assumptions relating to applying Fonterra's hedging decisions to the NMBP, including that the Notional Producer makes proportionally the same forecast error as Fonterra, are not inconsistent with practical feasibility.
+We consider that any difference in forecast error between Fonterra and the NMBP would not systematically bias Monthly Benchmark Conversion Rate in any particular direction.